greenelab/deep-review/all-sections.md

 domain [@xPkT1z7D; @gJE0ExFr], and the 2012
 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
-The winning submission was an ensemble that included a multitask multilayer perceptron network [@1Dzz0P0qr], and the sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@xOaTIeBY].
+The winning submission was an ensemble that included a multi-task multi-layer perceptron network [@1Dzz0P0qr].
+The sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@xOaTIeBY].
 Subsequent work (reviewed in more detail by Goh et al.
-[@zCt6PUXj]) explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with [@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
+[@zCt6PUXj]) explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with Ramsundar et al. [@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
 Although a deep learning approach, DeepTox [@Y1D0SZrO], was also the overall winner of another competition,